1970 at a glance:

 I had to seek comfort in magazines more suited to my tastes like Rolling Stone.
 A year later, I'd be digesting mags like "Creem" and "Circus" that chronicled the albums, tours, and lives of heavy rock stars.
 Fortunately, these weren't gossip mags, but contained photos, tour info, and interviews as well as album reviews and articles about the bands.

 When Springtime came, we migrated north to Portland Boulevard.
 This was a cross-cultural section of Portland at the time populated with white families and black families in fairly equal measure.
 The house we rented was a marvelous 2-story with a full basement and an awesome attic-type room which I occupied.
 That summer taught me much of what was to come.
 I fell in love with the band "Grand Funk Railroad."
 I soon developed an immediate hero-worship with front man Mark Farner who was a great guitarist and resembled an American Indian warrior complete with headband, armband, and played bare-chested constantly.
 For many 70's hard-rocking girls, Farner was the 70's love god.
 For the 70's hard-rocking guys, he was guitarist supreme, and led a 3-man band that was largely responsible for "hard rock" to enjoy the reputation it did.
-One other noteworthy Grand Funk Railroad accomplishment was to beat a Beatles record by selling out the Hollywood Bowl much sooner than they did.
+One other noteworthy Grand Funk Railroad accomplishment was to sell out at the Hollywood Bowl much sooner than The Beatles did.

 Though I stayed with Grand Funk longer than I did most bands, and had their entire catalog of LPs, they went a bit sour when they converted to a 4-piece unit adding keyboards.
 As usual, things changed, good things and people died, and I didn't care to keep up with it all.
 For me, Grand Funk's signature song was "Paranoid" from the second album simply titled "Grand Funk".